 The art of properly practicing technical passages on the guitar has many parallels to athletic training in its way, as it is a physical endeavor requiring repetition and focused execution of muscular movements with the goal of consistent improvement.

-To this end, I’d like to share a trick borrowed from the world’s elite speed- and strength-training athletes that will help you get the maximum intensity from your guitar workouts in the minimum amount of time, and let you break through any speed barriers that have been holding you back from attaining your true technical potential on the instrument.
+To this end, I’d like to share a trick borrowed from the world’s elite speed- and strength-training athletes that will help you get the maximum intensity from your guitar workouts in the minimum amount of time.

-Set 1.
-Warm-up, 60 percent of max (60 BPM): With a metronome or drum machine/program, perform the exercise or etude slowly and methodically.
+Warm-up, 60 percent of max (60 bpm): With a metronome or drum machine/program, perform the exercise or etude slowly and methodically.
 Emphasize relaxed, economical movement with precise, articulate execution.
 Repeat the exercise continuously for 1 minute without stopping or pausing between repeats.

-Set 2.
-Working set, 85 percent of max (85 BPM): After resting for a minute, increase the speed and play the exercise for 45 seconds.
+Working set, 85 percent of max (85 bpm): After resting for a minute, increase the speed and play the exercise for 45 seconds.
 Once again, pay attention to consistent mechanical perfection through relaxed movement.
 Make sure your tone is smooth and even and that you are perfectly synchronized with the beat.

-Set 4.
 OVERLOAD set, 110 percent of max (110 bpm): You should be quite pumped by this point and feeling a burn in your forearm muscles, so rest for a minute (but no more!) before raising the speed again.
-(Warning: NEVER play through sharp pain!
-A good “burn” and/or light fatigue are perfectly normal, but STOP the instant you feel any intense pain.)
+(Warning: Never play through sharp pain!
+A good “burn” and/or light fatigue are perfectly normal, but stop the instant you feel intense pain.)

-Set 5.
-New Max, 105 percent of previous max (105 BPM): Without resting between sets, you should be able to perform the exercise with the same accuracy and relaxed intensity that you had during set 3, but at a new top speed!
+New Max, 105 percent of previous max (105 bpm): Without resting between sets, you should be able to perform the exercise with the same accuracy and relaxed intensity that you had during set 3, but at a new top speed!

 This technique should be used sparingly when the usual “incremental increase” style practice sessions seem to no longer be yielding any gains, or when you just want to get a quick boost with a particularly troublesome/frustrating lick.